willyafalin/cryptocurrency_prediction/README.md

 In the first part of our project, we only used data on the Bitcoin cryptocurrency to determine the models we would use to build the efficient frontier, as presented in 1.1 and 1.2 (Prediction of crypto price at the close of the day, and prediction of the volatility of the asset).

 One last thing to note on the data, is that we used daily intervals first for determining a suitable model.
 After that the predictions of a model was considered comparably better than other models, we used hourly data, in order to have more data points for a given period of time.
-This allowed to use less complex data as well as reducing the time to run codes.
+This allowed to use less complex data as well as reducing the time to run codes, for our exploration phase.

 # 4. Plan of the project (Structure of the Main file)